Double Robust Variance Estimation with Parametric Working Models: Discussion

 Use of the empirical sandwich variance estimator in conjunction with doubly robust estimators is not new, though its doubly robust property has not been emphasized. \cite{Lunceford2004} discuss use of the empirical sandwich variance estimator for estimating the variance of the classic AIPW estimator and note that it tends to be more stable than the influence function based variance estimator.
-However, based on the systematic review discussed in the introduction \citep{smith2023application}, the influence function based variance estimator is frequently applied and the empirical sandwich variance estimator does not appear to be widely used with TMLE.
+However, based on the systematic review discussed in the introduction \citep{smith2023application}, the empirical sandwich variance estimator does not appear to be widely used with TMLE.
 While some existing software packages compute empirical sandwich variance estimators for doubly robust estimators (e.g., the ``causaltrt'' procedure in SAS and the ``dr'' procedure in Stata), other popular software packages compute the influence function based variance estimator but not the empirical sandwich variance estimator (e.g., the \texttt{AIPW} and \texttt{tmle} packages in R and the \texttt{zEpid} package in Python).
-We provide example R and Python code for estimating the variance of each of the three doubly robust estimators with the empirical sandwich variance estimator, which we hope will allow for easier implementation of doubly robust point and variance estimation.
+We hope this work will allow for easier implementation of doubly robust point and variance estimation.